Marco-Congedo/FourierAnalysis.jl/docs/src/MainModule.md

 - [TFPhase](@ref): a real ``f``x``t`` matrix, where ``f`` is the number of band-pass regins  of the filter bank used to generate the phase and ``t`` is the number of time samples (time-frequency representation).

 ## tips & tricks

+See the [recipes.jl](@ref) for tips on how to plot tapering windows, spectra and time-frequency data.

 By convention, the *frequency* dimension of data arrays in [data objects](@ref)